iLib-js/ilib-mono-webos/.changeset/afraid-kiwis-double.md

 ---

 - buildPolicy() now accepts options.includeUniversal to prepend a universal lookup step.
-- buildKey() handles the new "current" + "universal" entry using cleanHashKey.
+- buildKey() handles the new "universal" entry